Person drives into Chinese consulate in San Francisco and is killed by police after confrontation, authorities say | KRDO

 (CNN) — A person who crashed a vehicle into the Chinese consulate in San Francisco Monday was shot and killed after being confronted by police in the lobby, authorities said.

 The person was driving around 3:09 p.m.
 PT and crashed into the lobby area of the Consulate General of the People’s Republic of China, which handles visas, according to Sgt.
-Kathryn Winters, a spokesperson for the San Francisco Police Department.
+Kathryn Winters, a San Francisco police spokesperson.

 Police responded within minutes of the wreck and confronted the driver in the lobby, shooting the person, Winters said.
-The driver was taken to a local hospital where they were pronounced dead.
+The driver was taken to a local hospital, where the person was pronounced dead.

+The driver was 31-year-old Zhanyuan Yang, the San Francisco chief medical examiner’s office said Thursday.
+No other details were provided.

 It’s unclear how many people were inside the consulate when the incident happened but Winters said no one else appeared to be injured.

-At a news conference Monday evening, Winters declined to say why police opened fire or whether the person killed was armed.
-Winters also did not say whether the crash was intentional or give any other information on the person or the incident.
+At a news conference Monday evening, Winters declined to say why police opened fire or whether the driver was armed.
+Winters also did not say whether the crash was intentional or give any other information on the incident.

 A spokesperson for the Consulate General of China in San Francisco released a statement saying the crash caused “serious damage” to the building and put people in “serious threat” of being injured or killed.
 The statement added the consulate “strongly condemns” the incident and called for an investigation to be “carried out expeditiously and dealt with seriously in accordance with the law.”